RediSearch/RediSearch/docs/Escaping.md

 2. Escaping separators in both queries and documents is done by prepending a backslash to any separator. e.g. the text `hello\-world hello-world` will be tokenized as `[hello-world, hello, world]`. **NOTE** that in most languages you will need an extra backslash when formatting the document or query, to signify an actual backslash, so the actual text in redis-cli for example, will be entered as `hello\\-world`.

-2. Underscores (`_`) are not used as separators in either document or query.
+3. Underscores (`_`) are not used as separators in either document or query.
 So the text `hello_world` will remain as is after tokenization.

-3. Repeating spaces or punctuation marks are stripped.
+4. Repeating spaces or punctuation marks are stripped.

-4. In Latin characters, everything gets converted to lowercase.
+5. In Latin characters, everything gets converted to lowercase.

+6. A backslash before the first digit will tokenize it as a term.
+This will translate `-` sign as NOT which otherwise will make the number negative.
+Add a backslash before `.` if you are searching for a float. (ex. -20 -> {-20} vs -\20 -> {NOT{20}})